datavis2020/datavis2020.github.io/guidelines.md

 # Data Visualization Guidelines (selection)

 ## Design process
 * Iterate over your designs, get feedback

 ## Visualization design
-* A chart must be as simple as possible, but not simpler
+* A chart must be as simple as possible, but not simpler.
 * Rainbow color maps are harmful
 * Don’t use piecharts
 * Correspondence principle: The same data should produce the same visualization